-Ricardo was born in Hyde Park, where he was raised by his parents Felix D. Arroyo, a former Boston City Councilor and the current Register of Probate for Suffolk County, and Elsa Montano, a retired Boston Public Schools teacher.
-From a young age his parents rooted in him a love of service and a responsibility to his community.
+Councilor Arroyo was born in Hyde Park where he was raised by his parents Felix D. Arroyo, a former Boston City Councilor and the former Register of Probate for Suffolk County, and Elsa Montano, a retired Boston Public School teacher.
+From a young age his parents rooted in him a love of service and a responsibility to give back to the community.

-Those lessons led him to a career as a public defender at the Committee for Public Counsel Services.
-As a public defender he represented hundreds of individuals in our courts and witnessed how inequity, the lack of opportunity, and the marginalization of individuals can ravage lives.
-It was a desire to address those systemic ills that led him to run for the Boston City Council.
+It was those lessons that led him to a career as a Public Defender at the Committee for Public Counsel Services.
+As a public defender he saw firsthand how the lack of opportunity, inequity, and the marginalization of individuals ravaged lives.
+He has seen the cost to our communities when we do not see or hear those most in need.

-Ricardo attended the Boston Public Schools and holds a B.A. in History from the Massachusetts College of Liberal Arts and a J.D. from Loyola University Chicago.
-He is a member of the National Lawyers Guild Massachusetts Chapter, Boston Bar Association, Massachusetts Bar Association, NAACP, and Mijente.
+He attended Boston Public Schools, holds a B.A. in History from the Massachusetts College of Liberal Arts and a J.D. from Loyola University Chicago.